elieue/languages/README.md

-# sql
+# SQL
-This includes my journey to sql from scratch with codex and datacamp
+A 7 day journey to SQL from scratch with codex and datacamp.